juancgn/twitterbot/README.md

 ## Notes
 1. The script `database.py` also provides some other useful database related functions.
+2. The computed posting times and all the other logs will be written in a `twitterbot.log` file.
-2. Ensure the hours in `posting_hours.conf` are 2 hours apart from each so the random computed posting times do not overlap.
+3. Ensure the given posting hours in `config.py` are 2 hours apart from each so the random computed posting times do not overlap.
 Based on those hours, the posting times are computed within the range of one hour before and one hour after.
-3. The computed posting times will be logged daily in a `posting_schedule.log` file where you can check them at any time.
-Other logs will be written in a `twitterbot.log` file.

 ## Support